WHAT IS GLIDING?

 There are a few different ways to launch gliders, and at Darlton Gliding Club, we use two methods of launching.

-glider_01The glider has various controls that allow it to vary its attitude, speed and direction.
+glider_01The glider has various controls that allow it to vary its attitude, speed, and direction.

 Flying speeds can range from less than 40 knots to more than 120 knots (that’s around 45 mph — 140 mph).

-In perfectly still air, the glider will always be descending as it flies forwards – although compared to most other aircraft in unpowered flight mode this is quite leisurely because of the high aerodynamic efficiency.
+In perfectly still air, the glider will always be descending as it flies forward – although compared to most other aircraft in unpowered flight mode this is quite leisurely because of the high aerodynamic efficiency.

 A typical flight will, however, be sustained for longer periods if the pilot can find sources of rising air, or ‘lift’.
 This can take the glider to much higher altitudes once it has released the winch cable, extending the possible range of the flight.
+The maximum altitude a glider can reach depends on the environmental conditions and the type of air currents it can exploit.
+In typical recreational flights, gliders often reach altitudes between 2,000 to 5,000 feet (600 to 1,500 metres).

 Gliding Videos